You may think that rear-end collisions are automatically the fault of the driver in the rear.

 - Malfunctioning brake lights on the car, or

-- Geting a flat tire and failing to pull over or turn on the car’s hazard signals.
+- Getting a flat tire and failing to pull over or turn on the car’s hazard signals.

-If you’ve been hurt in a rear-end collision through no fault of your own, we may be able to help.
+If you’ve been hurt and need an Indianapolis car accident lawyer after an incident that may have not been a fault of your own, we may be able to help.
 Don’t hesitate to give us a call to discuss your case.